September 13, 2023

 ➡️ Blog 2 discussed the challenges with math word problems due to comprehension issues and the shortcomings of 4 common strategies.

-➡️ In blog 3, you got a brief introduction to the SoEs and how they came to be.
+➡️ In blog 3, you got a brief introduction to the SoE and how they came to be.

-➡️ Finally, in blog 4, you learned about the components of SoEs (values, labels, and the line of equality) and how they were inspired by Singapore bar models.
+➡️ In blog 4, you learned about the components of SoE (values, labels, and the line of equality) and how they were inspired by Singapore bar models.

 But do they work?

 Structures of Equality is a reading comprehension tool to help students understand what story problems are asking.
-When students understand the context of a story, they can successfully determine which operation to use.
-No more plucking out a number, looking for a key word, or randomly choosing an operation.
+When students understand the context of a story, they can successfully determine which strategy or operation to use.
+No more plucking out a number, looking for a keyword, or randomly choosing an operation.

 And when students understand what problems are asking them to do, teachers are able to assess what students know and can do around the mathematics.